xerial/larray/README.md

  * LArray can be used as DirectBuffer
    * Enables zero-copy transfer to/from files, network, etc.
  * Rich set of operations for LArray[A]
-   * map, filter, reduce, zip, etc.
+   * map, filter, reduce, zip, etc. Almost all collection operations in Scala are already implemented for LArray[A].

 ## Limitations